Skip to content

 Your DIY Electronics Repair Resource

-While the Xbox One S is similar to the original console there are some things that are quite a but different.
+While the Xbox One S is similar to the original Xbox One console, there are some things that are quite a but different.
 Like having the power supply built into the inside of the console.
-Any time a new version of game console comes out it seems like there is always the risk of it having more problems since it's brand new.
-There's no way to know for sure if that's the case with this console or not but either way we can fix it!

 Xbox-One-S-Motherboard